Peacehaven Wastewater Treatment Works, United Kingdom

 Construction of the English plant

-The project involves the construction of a new wastewater treatment plant, a sludge recycling centre and an 11km underground pipeline for transferring sewer water to the Peacehaven facility.
-A 2.5km outfall pipeline will discharge treated water into the sea.
+The project involved the construction of a new wastewater treatment plant, a sludge recycling centre and an 11km underground pipeline for transferring sewer water to the Peacehaven facility.
+A 2.5km outfall pipeline discharges the treated water into the sea.

 Tunnelling for the underground sewer pipeline began in July 2010 and was completed in June 2011.
-The sewer pipe tunnel ranges from depths of 8m to 40m and was dug by two tunnel boring machines (TBMs) named Alice and Hollyblue.
+The sewer pipe tunnel, ranging in depths between 8m and 40m, was dug by two tunnel boring machines (TBMs) named Alice and Hollyblue.

 The 2.4m-diameter TBMs have rotational cutting wheels at the front, which minimises disturbance above the ground.
-To connect local sewers along the route, shafts will be built.
-They will be covered by manholes.
-Pipejacking will also be used for some sections.
+To connect local sewers along the route, shafts were built that are covered by manholes.
+Pipejacking was also used for some sections.

-Two new underground pumping stations will be constructed to pump wastewater to the plant.
-The Portobello plant will be used as a pumping station and will be covered with a grassed roof.
+Two new underground pumping stations are constructed to pump wastewater to the plant.
+The Portobello plant, covered with a grassed roof, is used as a pumping station.

-Another pumping station, to be constructed at Marine Drive, will be enclosed in a domed structure to allow it to integrate with the landscape.
-Most construction work is expected to be complete by the end of 2011.
+Another pumping station constructed at Marine Drive is enclosed in a domed structure to allow it to integrate with the landscape.

 Technology incorporated into the wastewater facility

-Treated water will be released 2.5km offshore at Friars Bay, meeting regulations on chemical oxygen demand and biochemical oxygen demand.
-Sludge will be treated to generate agricultural fertiliser.
+Treated water is released 2.5km offshore at Friars Bay, meeting regulations on chemical oxygen demand and biochemical oxygen demand.
+Sludge is treated to generate agricultural fertiliser.

 Key players involved in construction of the Peacehaven Wastewater Treatment Works

-Southern Water has contracted 4Delivery (4D), a consortium of Veolia Water, Costain and Montgomery Watson Harza (MWH), for the project's implementation.
-In June 2009 a £225m construction contract was awarded to 4Delivery which will operate and maintain the plant for two years after the project's completion.
+Southern Water contracted 4Delivery (4D), a consortium of Veolia Water, Costain and Montgomery Watson Harza (MWH), for the project's implementation.
+In June 2009, a £225m construction contract, which includes two years of post-construction operations and maintenance services, was awarded to 4Delivery.

-MCS Control Systems has supplied MCCs which are scheduled to be installed at the plant by 2011 ABB industrial drives will be supplied by Sentridge Control, a member of ABB Drives Alliance.
-An 85mm insulated roofing boards were supplied by Rockwool.
+MCS Control Systems supplied MCCs installed at the plant.
+ABB industrial drives were supplied by Sentridge Control, a member of ABB Drives Alliance, while Rockwool supplied 85mm insulated roofing boards and Prater installed the green roof.

 Opposition to the project